digshake/CSJavaWUSTL/_sources/Module2-Choice-and-Iteration/topic-3-2-ifs.rst

 If the condition ``numPeople > 0`` is false, the **false** branch is followed and the 4 statements for calculating and printing are skipped.

-   Update the ``PizzaCalculatorInput`` program based on the conditional control flow shown in Figure 2.
+   Update the ``E04PizzaCalculatorInput`` program based on the conditional control flow shown in Figure 2.
 Add an if statement to test the value stored in numPeople.
    Don't forget curly braces around the 4 lines for computing and printing slicesPerPerson and leftoverSlices.

    Run the program multiple times with negative, 0, and positive values for number of people.
 The program should no longer result in a divide by zero exception.